The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ## Delete Wishlist by ID
-Deleting a Wishlist marks the wishlist as deleted and produces an HTTP response confirming the action.
+Delete Wishlist marks the matching wishlist as deleted and produces an HTTP response confirming the action.
+In this case the Wishlist is identified by the TWC Internal wishlist Id.

 If the wishlist does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists/{id}```